adobe/eslint-plugin-twist/README.md

         "sourceType": "module"
     },
     "rules": {
-        // You can override rules here if you want - this is what the @twist/core:recommended does:
+        // You can override rules here if you want
+        // FYI, this is what @twist/core/recommended gives you:
         "@twist/core/jsx-member-vars": "warn",
         "@twist/core/no-undef": "error",
         "no-undef": "off" // letting twist's no-undef take over }
 }
 ```